Lorien Legacies: United As One

-The Garde aboard their stolen warship make their way to the West Virginia base where Setrákus waits.
+The Garde, aboard their stolen warship, make their way to the West Virginia base where Setrákus waits.
 Six summons the biggest storm she has ever created to damage the Anubis, destroying it.
 Five flies Six and Adam into the base to deactivate the shield, once that's done, Marina, John, Five, and Nine make their way underground to find Setrákus.

 They find a mass grave of Mogadorians and Garde Humans, which repulses them all and steels their drives to end this.
 Setrákus emerges from a pool of black ooze covered in black slime that has given him a youthful appearance and effective immortality.
 They try to fight against him, however, their legacies are ineffective against him.
 Setrákus grabs Five and drowns him in the black puddle.
 He maims Nine, taking off his arm.
 While trying to heal him, Marina attacks Setrákus with her healing legacy, to which he recoils in pain.
-John, picking up on this, continues the healing assault and urges Marina to run with Nine, who is no shape to fight, she protests but John insists.
-Nine transfers his strength and anti gravity legacy to her and she slings him over her shoulder and runs.
+John, picking up on this, continues the healing assault and urges Marina to run with Nine, who is in no shape to fight, she protests but John insists.
+Nine transfers his strength and anti-gravity legacy to her and she slings him over her shoulder and runs.
 John is locked in battle with Setrákus with both of them taking heavy damage, while John pours his healing legacy into him, while also using it on himself in small bursts to keep him going.
 He establishes telepathic contact with Sam and tells him to blow up the mountain.

 While this is going on Adam and Six run into Phiri, who wounds Six and attacks Adam, Dust attacks Phiri but is quickly overwhelmed.
 Six manages to telekinetically pin Phiri to the wall, but a Mogadoraian sneaks behind her and shoots her, Adam promptly kills the Mogadorian but Phiri impales him and begins to drain his Loric spark, she releases a seismic wave that knocks Six back.
 Adam plunges his hands into the black oily tentacles and begins to tear itself away from Phiri's stump and bond with Adam.
 He uses his seismic legacy and collapses the floor with both Adam and Phiri falling in.
 Six attempts to save him but there's nothing there to telekinetically grab.
 Six realizes Dust has disappeared.
 Ella urges Six to make her way to the main entrance where Marina and Nine are on their way.
 Marina tries to get Six out of the base, but she refuses, asking Marina to heal her so she can finish the battle.